cloud-devops-enthusiast/DevOpsRoadmap2023/Kubernetes/Kubernetes 1.0.md

 **Container Orchestration**

 Container orchestration is the process of automating the deployment, management, scaling, networking, and availability of container based applications.
 Container orchestration tools are used to manage the lifecycles of containers and the applications that are running on them.
+Some of the popular container orchestration tools are Kubernetes, Docker Swarm, Apache Mesos, and Amazon ECS.

+**What happens when you install Kubernetes?**

+When you install kubernetes on your machine it installs the following components:

+- *API Server*: This acts as a frontend for the kubernetes control plane.
+All the services, commands, and information are processed by the API server to interact with the kubernetes cluster.

+- *etcd*: This is a key value store that is used to store all the cluster data.
+This is a distributed key value store that is used to store the configuration data of the cluster and the state of the cluster.

+- *Scheduler*: This is a component that is used to distribute the workload across multiple nodes.
+This continuously checks for the newly created pods and assigns them to the nodes.

+- *Controller*: This is the brain of the cluster it acts like a control loop that regulates the state of the cluster.
+It is responsible for noticing and responding when nodes, pods, or endpoints go down, here the controller makes the decision to bring up new containers or restart the failed ones.

+- *Container Runtime*: This is the component that is used to run the containers.
+This is the software that is used to run the containers.
+Some of the popular container runtimes are Docker, containerd, and CRI-O.

+- *Kubelet*: This is the agent that runs on each node in the cluster.
+This is responsible for making sure that the containers are running on the nodes as expected.

 **Kubernetes Architecture**

-**Need of Kubernetes**

-**Key Terms in Kubernetes**

-- *Cluster*: A cluster is a set of nodes which are used to run containerized applications.
+- *Cluster*: A cluster is a set of nodes or multiple nodes running in a group which are used to run containerized applications.

+- *Master*: A master is a node that controls the cluster, this is actually responsible for managing the cluster.

 - *Node*: A node is a physical or virtual machine that is used to run applications and services.
+Here the containers are launched to make the things work in a streamline fashion.
 A cluster is made up of one or more nodes in which there is at least one worker node and at least one master node.

 - *Cloud Container*: A cloud container is an image that is used to store all the softwares and dependencies that are required to run an application.